 Chef Viraj Borkar ’10, Passion, Persistence, and Patience

 When Viraj Borkar ’10 was a young boy growing up in Pune, India, the thought of a future in the food industry was simply unfathomable.
 Suffering from stomach issues that required strict dietary restrictions, food would inevitably put Viraj on a roller coaster of emotions.
 Thankfully, his mother’s creativity in the kitchen enabled him to enjoy wonderful flavors while he slowly healed to a full recovery.
 “My family’s enjoyment of food inspired me to dive headlong into the culinary world the first chance I got,” say Viraj, who is in charge of culinary, operations, and concept development at INDAY fast-casual restaurants in New York City.

 But first, Viraj earned his bachelor’s degree in hospitality from the prestigious Institute of Hotel Management, Catering Technology, and Applied Nutrition in Mumbai.
 Then it was on to Hyde Park.
 “My admission reps made the application process easy to understand,” Viraj says.
 “The whole campus life and the atmosphere itself was the best experience.”
 He took advantage of every opportunity that came his way.
-Viraj became a chef’s assistant in the Continuing Education department for food enthusiast classes and Boot Camps; was the assistant to the winning team of James Kent and Tom Allen at the Bocuse d’Or USA finals in 2010; and was awarded the Nucci Scholarship for Culinary Innovation by the Produce Marketing Association Education Foundation.
+Viraj became a chef’s assistant in CIA’s Continuing Education department for food enthusiast classes and Boot Camps; was the assistant to the winning team of James Kent and Tom Allen at the Bocuse d’Or USA finals in 2010; and was awarded the Nucci Scholarship for Culinary Innovation by the Produce Marketing Association Education Foundation.